MicrosoftDocs/AdaptiveCards/AdaptiveCards/getting-started/bots.md

 # Adaptive Cards for Bot Developers

 Adaptive Cards are a great fit for Bots.
-They let you author a card once and have it render beautifully inside multiple apps, like Skype\*, Microsoft Teams\*, your own website, and more.
+They let you author a card once and have it render beautifully inside multiple apps, like  Microsoft Teams, your own website, and more.

 > [!NOTE]
-> Skype is not yet supported in the current preview, but we're working on it!
+> Skype is not supported in the current preview.
 See the [Partner Status](../resources/partners.md) page for the latest.

 ## Try it out